SirCabby/rof2ClientPlus/PORTING_NOTES.md

 ---

-## Phase 2 — third-person chase camera — 2b (positioning) IMPLEMENTED, awaiting in-game test
+## Phase 2 — third-person chase camera — DONE
 Lives in `src/chase_cam.cpp` (the `/rcpchase` feature), a **self-contained** module in the mouse_mods.cpp style.
 The vendored `src/camera_mods.cpp` is a TAKP reference only and **cannot be address-swapped**: RoF2's camera model is fundamentally